 Radiographic imaging plays an especially critical role in the diagnosis of bone tumors.
-Close collaboration with an experienced musculoskeletal radiologist and orthopedic surgeon is recommended.
+Close collaboration with an experienced musculoskeletal radiologist and orthopedic surgeon is advised.

 Figure 1 is a diagrammatic representation of the "anatomic" regions of a long bone.
 These locations are very important in classifying bone tumors.
-For instance, chondroblastomas almost always arise in the epiphysis.
-Epiphyses and apophyses are secondary ossification centers and therefore are embryonic equivalents.
+For instance, chondroblastoma almost always arises in the epiphysis.
+Epiphyses and apophyses are secondary ossification centers and therefore are embryonic equivalents; "epiphyses" are found within joints, whereas "apophyses", the sites of tendonous and ligamentous attachments, are not found within joints.
 The greater and lesser trochanters are apophyses, while the epiphyses are at the ends of long bones.